 We primarily operate in the following end markets: Semiconductor, Diversified Electronics, Communications, Utilities, Aero, Defense and Space, Industrial Manufacturing, and Other.
 These end markets are large, diverse and poised for growth from sustained tailwinds in electrification and digitization.
 Our focus on continuous innovation and our extensive product portfolio will position us as a key enabler of technologies necessary to drive electrification and digitization.
 With key application expertise and solutions for engineers to enable advancements, we are positioned to benefit from these secular tailwinds.
-Based on third-party reports, proprietary company intelligence from market diligence, and market size estimates as reported in peer companies' publicly available materials, management estimates that, as of December 2024, the potential serviceable addressable market is approximately [\$16 billion] within a total potential addressable market of approximately [\$26 billion].
+Based on third-party reports, including market reports from Mordor Intelligence (Gas Insulated Switchgear Market Size & Share Analysis - Growth Trends & Forecasts (2025-2030) and Transformer Monitoring System Market Size & Share Analysis - Growth Trend & Forecast (2025-2030)), Technavio (Test and Measurement Market Analysis, Size, and Forecast 2025-2029)), MarketsandMarkets (Power Monitoring Market by Component, End-User, and Region - Global Forecast to 2024), and TechSci Research (Global Market Insight Report: Aircraft Ignition System Market Size, 2025-2034)), proprietary company intelligence from market diligence, and market size estimates as reported in peer companies' publicly available materials, including materials from Keysight Technologies and Ametek, management estimates that, as of December 2024, the size of the potential commercial markets in the relevant end markets primarily in industrial manufacturing, aero, defense and space, utilities, semiconductors, diversified electronics, and communications (which we refer to collectively as the total potential commercial market) is approximately \$46 billion.
+We believe that the size of the total potential addressable market for Ralliant, which we define as the segments of the total potential commercial market in which we currently participate, is approximately \$26 billion as of December 2024.
+Taking into account the current breadth of our portfolio and our current go-to-market reach, we believe the total potential addressable market that we can service is approximately \$16 billion as of December 2024.